Danvdh87/Danvdh87/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on an asset management system for fire suppression systems.
+- 👷‍♂️ I’m currently working on telemetry and instrumentation solutions to fasciliate distributed fire infrastructure management using IoT.
-🌱 I’m currently learning .NET Maui.
+- 🌱 I’m currently learning .NET Maui and ML.NET.

-Last Edited on: 2022/05/09
+- ⚡ Fun fact: I also enjoy dabbling in game development.